;

 Reading Time: 9 minutes

-Train a puppy to walk on a leach by using a harness.
-You can let the dog drag the leash for a few minutes before starting the real training.
-Eventually, you’ll be able to use a leash as a normal walking tool.
-The AKC recommends using a cue sound or word to teach your puppy to turn toward you when it hears the cue.
+Teach a puppy to walk on a leash with a harness. **Let the dog drag the leash** for a few minutes before the actual training. **Soon**, you’ll use a leash for regular walks. **The AKC suggests** using a cue sound or word to get your puppy to turn to you when it hears the cue.

 Training A Puppy To Walk On A Leash